PPG Industries: 2020s

 In 2020, PPG won an Adhesives and Sealants Council (ASC) Innovation Award for "High Strength, Highly Ductile Structural Adhesive PR 2930".
 In May 2021, PPG completed the acquisition of Wörwag, a German coating manufacturer.

 On October 17, 2024, PPG announced its intent to sell its architectural coatings business in the U.S. and Canada to American Industrial Partners (AIP) for $550 million.
 Brands included in the sale are Glidden, Dulux (in Canada), Liquid Nails, Homax, Pittsburgh Paints and Stains, Flood, Sico and Manor Hall.
 The sale also includes 750 company owned retail stores, 6,600 independent dealer stores, and shelf facings at 8,100 retail and home improvement store locations.

-The sale to AIP was completed on December 2, 2024, and included the consolidation of GLIDDEN, OLYMPIC, PITTSBURGH PAINTS & STAINS, LIQUID NAILS, Manor Hall, HOMAX, TRUEFINISH, MULCO, FLOOD, DULUX (in Canada), and SICO under the title of The Pittsburgh Paints Company.
+The sale to AIP was completed on December 2, 2024.

 Financial record

 PPG reported a net profit for each fiscal year in the period 2013 to 2022.